webequate/webequate/README.md

 # Allen Johnson
-## Senior Software Engineer - Front End / Full Stack
+## Front End Software Engineer / Full Stack Web Developer
 Hello!
 My name is Allen and I am a senior software engineer based in Denver, Colorado.
 <br><br>
 I am actively looking for a new opportunity as a remote **Front End Software Engineer** or **Full Stack Software Engineer**!